core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Valid Lifetime:         16-bit unsigned integer.
 The length of
-                        time in units of 60 seconds (relative to the time the packet is received) that this Resource Directory address is valid.
+                        time in units of 60 seconds (relative to the time the packet is received) that this RD address is valid.
-                        A value of all zero bits (0x0) indicates that this Resource Directory address
+                        A value of all zero bits (0x0) indicates that this RD address
                         is not valid anymore.

 Reserved:               This field is unused.
 It MUST be